 Smells naturally fruity, not artificial

-Mass-produced tarts often use puree or concentrates, which result in flat sweetness.
-Premium tarts, such as the Premium Pineapple Tart from Bread Garden, use handcrafted jam cooked in small batches for depth of flavour.
+Mass-produced tarts often rely on concentrates or purées, which flatten flavour.
+Premium tarts, such as Bread Garden’s premium pineapple tarts in Singapore, use handcrafted jam cooked in small batches for depth and freshness.

 2. Check the Texture of the Pastry